dasGringuen/assetto_corsa_gym/README.md

 ## Benchmarks
-The experiments and parameters are configured by `config.yml` and run using `python train.py`.
-Optionally, you can point to another config file using `python train.py config=<config_file>`.
-Set the values in the config to enable logging to Weights and Biases.
-Every parameter in the config can be overridden in the terminal by using `<field>=<value>`.
-For example, to change the car, use `AssettoCorsa.car=<car>`.
+Experiments and parameters are configured via `config.yml` and executed with `python train.py`.
+Optionally, you can specify a different config file using `python train.py config=<config_file>`.
+To enable logging to Weights and Biases, set the appropriate values in the config file.
+Each parameter in the config file can be modified directly from the terminal using `<field>=<value>`.
+For instance, to change the car, use `AssettoCorsa.car=<car>`.

   - **Train from SAC from Scratch**
     - To train SAC from scratch in Barcelona/F317, run: